 Any diver may deviate from these guidelines or dive plans to the extent necessary to prevent or minimize a situation that is likely to cause death, serious physical harm, or major environmental damage.
-A written statement of such actions must be submitted to the DCB explaining the circumstances and justifications.
-Such a report would be part of an incident report likely indicating a near-miss.
+If such a situation occurs, the Lead Diver must notify the DSO immediately and complete reporting requirements as described in Appendix C.